userjack6880/Open-DMARC-Analyzer/README.md

 Open Report Analyzer is an Open Source and MTA-STS TLS Report Analyzer to be used with reports that have been parsed by [Open Report Parser](https://github.com/userjack6880/Open-Report-Parser).

 Open Report Analyzer was written because there didn't seem to be a full-featured self-hosted report analyzer that provided enough details to make heads or tails of a large volume of DMARC reports that come into medium to large-sized organizations.
-While other solutions required paid subscriptions or have part of it hosted on AWS, Additionally, it was expanded to include MTA-STS and TLS reports.
+While other solutions required paid subscriptions or have part of it hosted on AWS, Additionally, it was expanded to include MTA-STS SMTP TLS reports.
 Open Report Analyzer will run on any webserver that supports PHP 7.4+ and MySQL 15.1+.

 Open Report Analyzer Version 2 Alpha 1 (2-α1) is an [Anomaly \<Codebase\>](https://systemanomaly.com/codebase) project by John Bradley (john@systemanomaly.com)